 Strokes and head injuries

 Hand, wrist and elbow injuries

 Custom upper extremity splinting

-We also assist with one-on-one self-care needs to keep our patients as functional as possible.
-We look at muscoskeletal, cognitive and neurological needs in addition to adaptive methods and techniques after an injury.
+We also assist with one-on-one self-care needs to keep our patients become as functional as possible.
+We look at musculoskeletal, cognitive and neurological needs in addition to adaptive methods and techniques after an injury.